-If you manage or participate in a shiftwork operation, at any level, then Overtime is a big deal.
+If you manage a shiftwork operation or if you are a Human Resource manager in a shiftwork operation or if you are a shift worker then – Overtime is a big deal.

-Based on our 30 years of experience working with shift workers and shiftwork operations, we consider ourselves to be overtime experts.
-We have worked with companies around the world, helping them address staffing and scheduling issues, most of which have some level of overtime as a component of the overall situation.
+Based on my 30 years of experience working with shift workers and shiftwork operations, I consider myself to be an overtime expert.
+I have worked with companies around the world for more than 25 years helping them address staffing and scheduling issues, most of which have some level of overtime as a component of the overall situation.

-Today, I thought I would try to put all of these issues into a single blog along with our own perspective.
-Wish me luck...
+I thought I would try to put all of these issues into a single blog along with my own perspective.
+Wish me luck…

 - An hour of straight time (fully loaded) costs a company about the same as an hour of overtime paid at the rate of time and one-half.